magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-35254-checkout-captcha-functioning-incorrectly.md

 <ins>Expected results</ins>:

-The CAPTCHA field is displayed when the number of failed attempts is reached, as expected.
+The CAPTCHA field is displayed when the number of failed attempts is reached.

 <ins>Actual results</ins>: